OSGConnect/connectbook/start/software/compiling-applications.md

 Collection (GCC) is a common, open source collection of compilers with support for C, C++, fotran, and other languages, and includes important libraries for supporting your compilation and sometimes software executation.
-Your software compilation may require certain versions of compilers which should be noted in the installtion instructions or system dependencies documention.
-Currently the login nodes have `GCC 4.8.5` as the default version, but ...
+Your software compilation may require certain versions of a compiler which should be noted in the installtion instructions or system dependencies documention.
+Currently the login nodes have `GCC 4.8.5` as the default version, but newer versions of GCC may also be available - to learn more please contact <support@osgconnect.net>.

 CMake is a commonly used compilation platform.
-Your software may have dependencies for specific `make` versions.
+Your software may have dependencies for specific `cmake` versions.
 Currently the login nodes have two versions of CMake, `3.12.3` and `3.13.0` available as [modules](https://support.opensciencegrid.org/support/solutions/articles/12000048518).

-Most source code is written to write the compiled binaries to a default path.

 ### Static versus dynamic linking during compilation